Colourful Buildings and Street Art in Reykjavik, Iceland

 Independent shops in Reykjavik

 You won’t find the same generic shops, restaurants and bars that most major cities possess.
 In fact, this is the first capital city I’ve been to that doesn’t have a McDonalds!
-Though this hasn’t always been the case, the world-famous chain had landed here previously but after the economy crashed in 2008 the fast food outlet packed up.
-To be honest, I say good riddance!
+Though this hasn’t always been the case.
+The world-famous chain had landed here previously but after the economy crashed in 2008 the fast food outlet packed up and disappeared from the high street.
+Good riddance!

 Instead of the normal chain restaurants and shops, every corner invites you to learn more about Icelandic culture.
 Whether it’s one of the restaurants offering fresh lobster soup and local delicacies, or one of the many independent shops stacked with books from local writers or vinyl records from local artists.

-Whilst I’m talking about Scandinavia, some people might be reading this and saying to themselves, ‘but Iceland isn’t a Scandinavian country’, and whilst this is true it’s often labelled part of Scandinavia because it used to be under Danish rule and so shares a large cultural and political likeness with these countries.
-When talking about Scandinavia, the consensus to that Iceland belongs to these countries in a very cultural way.
+Whilst I’m talking about Scandinavia, some people might be reading this and saying, “But Iceland isn’t a Scandinavian country”.
+While this is true, it’s often labelled part of Scandinavia because it used to be under Danish rule and so shares a large cultural and political likeness with these countries.
+When talking about Scandinavia, there’s a consensus that Iceland is seen among this group of countries.

 Colourful buildings in Reykjavik